Mystic Hurricane

 Paolo Castagnoli

-Drummer/percussionist in Houston, Texas.
-He played with groups including Beat Temple, Hadden Sayers Band, Maria Williams Band, Angelucho Y Su Copacabana, Miss Molly And The Whips, The Hightailers and the backing band for Latin pop singer Vikki Carr before concentrating on his career in education.
+Doug Legacy is a talented drummer and percussionist based in Houston, Texas.
+He has performed with various Houston bands, including Beat Temple, Hadden Sayers Band, Maria Williams Band, Angelucho Y Su Copacabana, Miss Molly And The Whips, and The Hightailers.
+Additionally, he was part of the backing band for Latin pop singer Vikki Carr before shifting his focus to a career in education.
+Doug graduated from the University of North Texas with a degree in jazz studies in 1989, showcasing his strong foundation in music, which complements his work in Zydeco music.

 David Carter

 David Carter has been playing blues since he saw B.B.
 King at the first concert he ever attended at the Count Basie Theater in Red Bank, NJ.
-He studied guitar with Arthur Neilson and Dave Van Ronk in New York City where he was a member of the French Cookin’ Blues Band before his move to Texas in the early 2000s.
-Since his move Texas, David has worked and recorded with Annika Chambers, Trudy Lynn, Steve Krase and various other Texas-based blues acts.
+He studied guitar with Arthur Neilson and Dave Van Ronk in New York City, where he was a member of the French Cookin’ Blues Band before his move to Texas in the early 2000s.
+Since relocating to Texas, David has collaborated and recorded with notable artists like Annika Chambers, Trudy Lynn, Steve Krase, and various other Texas-based blues acts, including the Houston band Doug Legacy, known for their unique blend of blues and Zydeco music.

 LISTEN TO THE MUSIC